 Now that 2017 is behind us (for better or for worse), it’s time to sit back and examine the trends that shaped the personal finance sphere, as well as considering what may lie ahead of us in 2018.

 Pop quiz: What’s your credit score?
 If you’re like many Americans, your answer is probably “I dunno.”
 Surveys repeatedly show that when it comes to this three-digit indicator of your credit history, most of us are still clueless.
-Or — if we do know our score — we tend not to know how to interpret it.
+Or — if we do know our score — we tend not to understand how to interpret it.

 We’ve all got a ton of bills to juggle and pay every month.
 From rent or mortgage to utilities, to credit cards — keeping track of it all can seem like a full-time job.
 Luckily, we’re living in the digital age, and technology has risen to the challenge of helping us deal with our monthly money obligations.
 There is a plethora of money management apps out there.
 Some of them can help you manage and even pay your bills.